eccelerators/SimStm/README.rst

      --...
  end interrupt

-Code of an interrupt subroutine is placed between an ``interrupt`` and ``end interrupt instruction``.
+Code of an interrupt subroutine is placed between ``interrupt`` and ``end interrupt`` instructions.
 The interrupt subroutine name is a label placed on the line before the ``interrupt`` instruction, e.g., aninterrupt.
 The label ends with a colon as a label indicator.
 The label must be given in the tbsignal package by customization and attached to a signal triggering